void-linux/void-packages/README.md

 It is possible to avoid using remote repositories completely by using the `-N` flag.

 > The default local repository may contain multiple *sub-repositories*: `debug`, `multilib`, etc.

+### Package build options

+The supported build options for a source package can be shown with `xbps-src show-options`:

+    $ ./xbps-src show-options foo

+Build options can be enabled with the `-o` flag of `xbps-src`:

+    $ ./xbps-src -o option,option1 pkg foo

+Build options can be disabled by prefixing them with `~`:

+    $ ./xbps-src -o ~option,~option1 pkg foo

+Both ways can be used together to enable and/or disable multiple options at the same time with `xbps-src`:

+    $ ./xbps-src -o option,~option1,~option2 pkg foo

+The build options can also be shown for binary packages via `xbps-query(8)`:

+    $ xbps-query -R --property=build-options foo

+> NOTE: if you build a package with a custom option, and that package is available in an official void repository, an update will ignore those options.
+Put that package on `hold` mode via `xbps-pkgdb(8)`, i.e `xbps-pkgdb -m hold foo` to ignore updates with `xbps-install -u`.
+Once the package is on `hold`, the only way to update it is by declaring it explicitely: `xbps-install -u foo`.

+Permanent global package build options can be set via `XBPS_PKG_OPTIONS` variable in the `etc/conf` configuration file.
+Per package build options can be set via `XBPS_PKG_OPTIONS_<pkgname>`.

+> NOTE: if `pkgname` contains `dashes`, those should be replaced by `underscores` i.e `XBPS_PKG_OPTIONS_xorg_server=opt`.

+The list of supported package build options and its description is defined in the `common/options.description` file or in the `template` file.

 ### Sharing and signing your local repositories